materialsinnovation/pymks/README.md

 for solving multiscale materials science problems.
 It uses techniques from machine learning, regression analysis, signal processing, and spatial statistics to create structure-property-processing relationships.
-An important component of the MKS is a fast regression technique that predicts local material response for a given microstructure (also known as localization).
 The MKS carries the potential to both bridge multiple length scales (using localization) and provide a framework for solving the inverse material design problem.

 See these references for further reading: